Evizzo/Academy-AI-Assistant/README.md

 ✅ Usage

-1. Scrape and embed data from the official website
+1. Scrape and embed data from the website

 python scrapeAndVectorise.py